COVID-19 Patient Update

 Who is at risk?

-Many Australians of all ages have been and will be diagnosed with coronavirus in the coming months.
-Early indications are that the elderly (over 65 years) and people with pre-existing medical conditions such as heart and lung disease are more at risk of experiencing severe symptoms.
+Many Australians of all ages have been diagnosed with coronavirus to date.
+Indications are that the elderly (over 65 years) and people with pre-existing medical conditions such as heart and lung disease are more at risk of experiencing severe symptoms.

 As this is a new virus there is limited evidence on the impact this disease has on pregnancy and unborn children.
 It is expected most pregnant women will experience only mild or moderate cold/flu like symptoms and we do not believe that pregnant women are more susceptible to the virus.
-The UK College of Obstetricians and Gynaecologists report that there have been no reported deaths of pregnant women from coronavirus.
+The Royal Australian and New Zealand College of Obstetricians and Gynaecologists updates their FAQs relating to Covid-19 and pregnancy here: https://ranzcog.edu.au/statements-guidelines/covid-19-statement/information-for-pregnant-women

 Couples undergoing fertility treatment